-For analytics we use Google Analytics (though we require about 5% of its feature set).
-We used to use GoatCounter, which is a very simple privacy-aware alternative to GA.
-Recommended!
-To track which links people click on our site we use Google Tag Manager, which needs to be set up separately from GA.
+For analytics, we used to use Google Analytics (though we required about 5% of its feature set), and GoatCounter, which is a very simple privacy-aware alternative to Google Analytics.
+Now we use Plausible.io, which is a paid product, but it’s just really delightful to use.
+Simpler, more lightweight, and more privacy-conscious than Google Analytics.
+To track which links people click on our site, we used to use Google Tag Manager, which needs to be set up separately from Google Analytics.
 There’s also a way to find out (i) what people search to find you on Google; and (ii) which pages elsewhere on the web link to your website: Google Search Console.
 It’s tremendously useful.

 - For our in-person interview with Matt Ives, we set up the mic and plugged it into the laptop but failed to set the correct input, meaning the laptop only picked up its internal audio.
 Sorry Matt!

 - On two occasions, we nearly lost all the guest’s audio from a remote interview.
 We salvaged the audio both times, but we got lucky.

 - On one occasion, our guest was tired, and had an unexpectedly tight schedule.
 The interview wasn’t as good as it could have been for these reasons, and we decided not to release it.
 This was fully our fault and we should have just rearranged the interview.